SINGLE PAYER—IMPROVED MEDICARE FOR ALL:

 It is easy to feel confused about what Single Payer health care is.
 In fact, there are people profiting from the current exploitative (and inefficient) medical system who are working hard to keep us confused.

-To clarify the terms: “Single Payer” means that there is “one” (single) entity that processes all payments (such as in traditional Medicare, it is the government) rather than the current insurance “multiple-payer” system with hundreds of companies and thousands of policies that need to be accessed and processed, requiring almost as many billing clerks as beds in hospitals, and dedicated staff for health providers.
+To clarify the relationship between the terms: “Single Payer” means that there is “one” (single) entity that processes all payments (such as in traditional Medicare, it is the government) rather than the current insurance “multiple-payer” system with hundreds of companies and thousands of policies that need to be accessed and processed, requiring almost as many billing clerks as beds in hospitals, and dedicated staff for health providers.

 The “Medicare for All” name was chosen because in surveys since the 1990s (e.g Kaiser studies), the term “Single Payer” had no clear meaning for the general public.
 By contrast, most people have heard of Medicare and understand a bit about it…and can’t wait to get on it.
 People are fearful of the unknown, and in this way, they can relate it to a known entity.
 The “expanded and improved Medicare for All” program being proposed builds on the established infrastructure and several generations of experience with our 50+ year-old “single payer” system.The term “expanded” means that it will cover everyone from cradle to grave, and “improved” means that it will cover more than original Medicare; it will cover all necessary medical services.